USStateDept/State-TalentMAP-API/SETUP.md

 The virtual environment has now been created.
 For further convenience, one can use the autoenv tool to automatically activate the virtual environment, but its usage falls outside the scope of this document.

 #### Environment Variables
-To run the Django server, the following environment variables must be set:
+To run the Django server, the following environment variables must be set (see `EXAMPLE_setup_environment.sh` for more):

 * `DJANGO_SECRET_KEY` - This should be any valid secret string.
 See the [Django documentation](https://docs.djangoproject.com/en/1.11/ref/settings/#std:setting-SECRET_KEY) for more information.
 * `DJANGO_DEBUG` - Set to `true` to run Django in Debug mode, which is helpful for development.
 It will default to `false`.